Can LLMs Identify Tax Abuse?: The Shelter Check Dataset

 Most of our dataset -- 29 of the 36 -- comes from the public registry of ‘‘listed transactions" maintained by the U.S.'s tax authority, the Internal Revenue Service \citep{listed_transactions}.
 We excluded those listed transactions that depend on uncertainty in asset valuation.
 Four of the 36 came from high-profile public decisions of U.S. courts where the IRS challenged text-based tax strategies.
 Two of the 36 are highly-publicized flaws in the language of the massive tax bill passed in 2017.
 The final one of the 36 was detailed in an IRS news release.

 These public sources never describe the tax strategies in sufficient detail to actually implement them.
-Understandably, the IRS does not want to give unscrupulous taxpayers roadmaps.
-Translating the public sources into actual step-by-step strategies took much of the domain expert time.
+Understandably, the IRS does not want to give roadmaps to unscrupulous taxpayers.
+Translating the public sources into actual step-by-step strategies took much domain expert time.

 Each strategy is a text file with a series of sections, described below.